ossrapaport/passport-angellist/README.md

 # Passport-AngelList-Email_And_Message

 I forked this from Jared Hanson's [passport-angellist](https://github.com/jaredhanson/passport-angellist) Node module.
 This allows the application to access the authenticated user's email and messages.
-Everything else, from implementation to functionality, remains the same.
+Everything else, from implementation to usage, remains the same.

 ## Jared Hanson's Original Markdown